slin63/raft-consensus/readme.md

 You won't *need* to read the paper to appreciate the next section, but if you find any of this at all interesting, the paper is very accessible and not at all jargony or dense.

 The paper is available here: [In Search of an Understandable Consensus Algorithm](https://pdos.csail.mit.edu/6.824/papers/raft-extended.pdf).

-Now that you have a rough feel for Raft, we can talk more about my  implementation of it, Leeky Raft.

-### Enter: Leeky Raft

-This post is long.
-So I put it on my website instead!
-Read it at: [chronicpizza.net/posts/leekyraft](https://www.chronicpizza.net/posts/leekyraft/).

 ## Running "tests"*